adamkucharski/scrapR/README.md

 library(readr)
 ```

 Note that the dependency `grImport` requires the [ghostscript](https://www.ghostscript.com/) PDF interpreter to be installed.
+This is now incompatible with some newer versions of R and Mac OS.

 You can check which version you have installed (if any) by running `$ gs -v` on the command line.
 If required, installation can be done via [homebrew](https://formulae.brew.sh/formula/ghostscript) with `$ brew install ghostscript`.

 ## Example